opendocsg/slw-judgments-backfill/2004_SGHC_270/report.md

  (4) The Court may grant its approval to a compromise or arrangement subject to such alterations or conditions as it thinks just.

 24     In recent years, our courts have sometimes refused to sanction schemes under s 210 of the Act.
-One such case was the Court of Appeal’s decision in _Wah Yuen Electrical Engineering Pte Ltd v Singapore Cables Manufacturers Pte Ltd_ [2003] 3 SLR 629 (“ _Wah Yuen_ ’s case”).
+One such case was the Court of Appeal’s decision in _Wah Yuen Electrical Engineering Pte Ltd v Singapore Cables Manufacturers Pte Ltd_ <span class="citation">[2003] 3 SLR 629</span> (“ _Wah Yuen_ ’s case”).
 The headnote reads:

  The appellant, which had a winding up petition against it, presented a scheme of arrangement under the Companies Act (“the Act”) for the consideration of its creditors.
 The scheme provided that creditors whose claims were less than a stipulated amount would be paid in full and subordinated the claims of its directors and a related company (“related parties”) to the rest of the creditors.
 More than 75% in value of the creditors (which was the minimum required under the Act) voted in support of the scheme which was opposed to by the respondent.
 Had the claims of the related parties been discounted, the scheme would have received the support of less than 75% in value of the creditors.
 The judge below refused to sanction the scheme.